yhlong0/IntellectCapital/Notes/2023/100bagger.md

      2. Permanent impairment, a firm goes out of business, a significant loss, or no longer capable of doing what it once was.
      3. Subject to massive dilution during the meltdown, the company issues a bunch of new shares to raise money to cover losses or pay back debt.
 It's like adding water to your beer and sharing it.
 19. 2008 was a good fortune in disguise that allowed investors to pick up new holdings on the cheap.
 It's good to have cash and not be afraid to buy when things look bad.
 20. You only have so much time and so many resources to devote to stock research.
 Focus your effort on the biggest game: The elephants.
 When looking for the biggest game, be not tempted to shoot at anything small.
+21. If a company doubles its sales, but also doubles the shares outstanding, that's no good.
+You want to **focus on growth in sales and earnings per share**.
+22. Let's say you pay 50 times earnings for a company that generated $1 in earnings last year.
+Think what you need to happen to make it a 100-bagger.
+You need earnings to go up a hundredfold and you need the price-earning ratio to stay where it is at 50.
+If the PE falls to 25, then you need earnings to raise 200-fold.
+23.